Panda381/PicoLibSDK/_tools/PicoPadVideo/Readme.txt

    - Run the PicoPadVideo program.
 It requires file "SOUND.wav" in its current folder and images in "BMP" subfolder, with resolution 160x240 pixels, paletted BMP with 256 palettes, flip row order, names with 6 digits, starting with name 000000.bmp.
-Is will output result file to the name VIDEO.VID.
+It will output result file to the name VIDEO.VID.
 You can rename output file as you wish.